My Car Has Been Towed! Do I Need A Vehicle Release Form?

 It also doesn’t help that your week is jammed-packed and you won’t even be able to pick up the vehicle yourself.

-Even though it's upsetting to have your car taken away, there are certain actions you may do to have it back in your possession, even if you are unable to pick the car up yourself.
+Even though it's upsetting to have your car taken away, there are certain actions you may take to have it back in your possession, even if you are unable to pick the car up yourself.

 1. Take a Deep Breath